Edge modes and symmetry-protected topological states in open quantum systems: Weakly symmetric qubits

 The stationary manifold of the Lindbladian contains states that exhibit a four-fold degenerate entanglement spectrum, a signature of the entanglement and symmetry-protected topological (SPT) order associated with closed systems, remarkably surviving in the presence of dissipation.
 For dissipation acting as a Pauli string on the state, the degeneracy of the entanglement spectrum is maintained throughout the evolution when the system is initialized in a cluster state.
 We have demonstrated that these signatures originate from the effect of weak symmetries on quantum trajectories, an unravelling of the Lindbladian dynamics into the noisy dynamics of a pure state.
 We see that the SPT order can be preserved along the individual realizations of the trajectories, leading to the survival of the entanglement spectrum degeneracy.
 Our observations suggest a key perspective for understanding topological physics in open quantum systems through the lens of weak symmetries and trajectories.
-In the future, it would be interesting to classify the impact of dissipation on SPT phases using quantum trajectories.
+Further, while we have focused on a particular class of jumps (Pauli strings), more general forms of dissipation could also respect weak symmetries and hence lead to similarly interesting behaviours.
+In the future, it would be interesting to further classify the impact of dissipation on SPT phases using quantum trajectories, as has been initiated in Ref.~\cite{PhysRevResearch.4.023036} for another class of models.

 Finally, we have shown that the symmetry-protected metastable manifold originating from the strong symmetries harbours logical qubits, albeit with a non-locality that potentially makes them hard to manipulate.
 We have also demonstrated that weak symmetries can enable local edge qubits which retain quantum information within individual quantum trajectories, invisible to the trajectory-averaged Lindbladian evolution.
 The state of an edge qubit can be restored through a protocol based on monitoring environmental interactions of a small section of the spin chain, enhancing the qubit's lifetime, which we further demonstrate is resilient to perturbation.
 Our results motivate trajectories as a new avenue for controlling entanglement in dissipative systems and stabilizing novel states in noisy intermediate-scale quantum devices.